genjidb/docs/content/en/docs/genji-sql/documents.md

 Field names can be any string, with only one exception: they cannot be empty.

-## Dot notation
+## Field references

-The _dot notation_ is a way to refer to fields of a document or elements of an array.
+A _field reference_ is a way to refer to fields of a document or elements of an array.

 Given the following document: